forminator/react-wire/README.md

 }
 ```

-react-wire have more advanced features:
+react-wire has more advanced features:

 - selectors to maintain calculated values
 - fns to pass function calls over the wire